 The validity of the ordinary shares and certain other matters of Dutch law will be passed upon for us by NautaDutilh N.V.
-Certain matters of U.S. federal and New York State law will be passed upon for us by Kirkland & Ellis LLP, New York, New York.
-Sidley Austin LLP, San Francisco, California, is counsel to SVB Leerink in connection with this offering.
+The validity of the pre-funded warrants and certain other matters of U.S. federal and New York State law will be passed upon for us by Kirkland & Ellis LLP, New York, New York.
+Sidley Austin LLP, San Francisco, California, and Loyens & Loeff N.V., Amsterdam, The Netherlands are counsel to the underwriters in connection with this offering.